zachwe/tortoise-tts/README.md

 * `Voice Latent Max Chunk Size`: during the voice latents calculation pass, this limits how large, in bytes, a chunk can be.
 Large values can run into VRAM OOM errors.
 * `Sample Batch Size`: sets the batch size when generating autoregressive samples.
 Bigger batches result in faster compute, at the cost of increased VRAM consumption.
 Leave to 0 to calculate a "best" fit.
 * `Concurrency Count`: how many Gradio events the queue can process at once.
 Leave this over 1 if you want to modify settings in the UI that updates other settings while generating audio clips.
+* `Output Sample Rate`: the sample rate to save the generated audio as.
+It provides a bit of slight bump in quality
+* `Output Volume`: adjusts the volume through amplitude scaling

 Below are an explanation of experimental flags.
 Messing with these might impact performance, as these are exposed only if you know what you are doing.
 * `Half-Precision`: (attempts to) hint to PyTorch to auto-cast to float16 (half precision) for compute.
 Disabled by default, due to it making computations slower.